mynaparrot/plugNmeet-docs/blog/2026-01-18-bigbluebutton-vs-plugnmeet.md

 Plug-N-Meet includes a **BBB-compatible API layer**.
 This means you can point your existing Greenlight, Moodle, or custom application to your Plug-N-Meet server, and it will work **without any front-end code changes**.
 This allows you to test the performance and stability of Plug-N-Meet in your own environment with zero risk.

-For a step-by-step guide, see our **[Migration from BigBlueButton Tutorial](/docs/tutorials/migration-from-bbb)**.
+Ready to take the next step?
+Follow our simple, step-by-step **[Migration from BigBlueButton Tutorial](/docs/tutorials/migration-from-bbb)** to see how easy it is.

 ---

 ### Conclusion: The Right Tool for the Modern Web

 BigBlueButton laid the foundation for open-source communication.
 It proved what was possible.
-Plug-N-Meet is the next step in that evolution, built from the ground up to meet the modern web's demands for elastic scalability, developer agility, and long-term maintainability.
+As we detailed in our **[founder's story, "Why We Built Plug-N-Meet,"](/blog/why-we-built-plugnmeet)** our platform is the next step in that evolution, built from the ground up to meet the modern web's demands for elastic scalability, developer agility, and long-term maintainability.

 If you are feeling the pain points of a monolithic architecture and are looking for a more flexible, performant, and cost-effective solution, Plug-N-Meet is the modern alternative you've been waiting for.